Have you ever wondered why even the simplest messages sometimes get lost in translation at work?

 Miscommunication can result in unmet expectations, incorrect orders, or delayed responses, damaging the organisation's reputation and customer relationships.

-6. Missed Deadlines
+6. Missed deadlines

 When communication is ineffective, important deadlines can be missed.